Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluate the effectiveness of the proposed framework on the standard large-scale benchmark, namely NewsCLIPings dataset~\cite{NewsCLippings}, which is created from the Visual News dataset~\cite{Visual_news}.
-It contains news articles from sources like: The Guardian, BBC, USA Today, and The Washington Post.
-It has a total of $71,072$ train, $7,024$ validation and $7,264$ test examples.
-We have used subsets of the dataset to perform experiments.
-Specifically, we use 25\%, 50\%, 75\% and 100\% of the NewsCLIPings balanced data.
-In these subsets, the data samples from all domains are also in the same proportion as in the whole dataset. \\
+First, we evaluate the effectiveness of the proposed framework on the standard large-scale benchmark, namely NewsCLIPpings dataset~\cite{NewsCLIPpings}, which is created from VisualNews dataset~\cite{Visual_news}.
+It contains news articles from sources like: The Guardian, BBC, USA Today, and The Washington Post, split into $71,072$ train, $7,024$ val and $7,264$ test examples.
+It contains news articles from 54 domains with varied amounts of training data across each of the domains, e.g., \textit{politics} (1396 samples), \textit{law-crime} (4348 samples), \textit{sports} (2786 samples) etc., reflecting the imbalance problem.